Car insurance for 25-year-olds: a guide

 Below you'll find some of the most commonly asked questions about car insurance for 25-year-olds.

 In general, most drivers find that their insurance rates will continue to steadily decrease as they get older.
-As drivers get closer to 30, the rates become more affordable, with the average yearly car insurance premium for a 30-year-old in the U.S. coming in at $1,552.
-That's a savings of $218, or $109 for a 6-month policy.
-Rates tend to continue to become lower for certain age groups, particularly those in their 40s and 50s where rates become lowest.
+As drivers get closer to 30, the rates become more affordable, with the average yearly car insurance premium for a 30-year-old in the U.S. coming in at $1,486.
+That's an annual savings of $167.
+Rates tend to continue to become lower for certain age groups, particularly those in their 50s and 60s where rates become lowest.
 In short, along with car insurance discounts and the methods of saving outlined above, one of the best ways to save on car insurance is to simply keep getting older.

 The cost of car insurance usually decreases after 25 for a number of reasons.
 Driving experience is a major factor, as more experienced drivers tend to be safer and file fewer claims.
 As drivers move into full-fledged adulthood, other factors can come into play as well, including your credit score, the type of car that you drive and even your marital status.
 These can all have a positive impact on your auto insurance rates.

 Find the right policy for you.